opencadc/science-platform/doc/README.md

 ### ARCADE Desktop

+For running CASA and other non-browser applications in the Science Platform.

 - ARCADE documentation and tutorials: [ARCADE](https://github.com/canfar/arcade)
 - Launching a CASA window in ARCADE YouTube tutorial:  [YouTube Tutorial](https://youtu.be/GDDQ3jKbldU)